Breast cancer

 Surgery

 The type of surgery will depend on the stage your cancer is at.
-If you have late stage cancers you are unlikely to have surgery.
+If you have late stage cancers, you are unlikely to have surgery.

-Your surgery will be carried out at either the Royal Darwin Hospital or Alice Springs Hospital, depending on where you live.
-You can also choose to have surgery at Darwin Private Hospital.
+Your surgery will be carried out at the Royal Darwin Hospital or Alice Springs Hospital, depending on where you live.

 Drug therapy

-Drug therapy may include any of the below.
+Drug therapy may include:

-Drug therapy is carried out at the Alan Walker Cancer Centre in Darwin, Alice Springs Hospital or you may have to travel interstate.
+These are carried out at the Alan Walker Cancer Centre in Darwin, Alice Springs Hospital or you may have to travel interstate.

 Radiotherapy